-Deep surface cracks are usually the result of excessive heat.
+Deep surface cracks, as illustrated, is usually the result of excessive heat.
 Brake discs with cracks going through to the cooling duct or from the inner to outer edge of the braking face must be replaced.
-In our experience this type of damage is generally caused by an incorrectly adjusted / damage brake caliper or is the result "coning" due to high operating temperatures.
-For further information talk to our technical department about our bulletin "BRAKE DISCS - Heat Crazing and Cracking".
-Once the disc has been replaced the braking system should be checked for correct caliper operation, braking balance between wheels, axles and trailer
+Once the disc has been replaced the braking system should be checked for correct caliper operation and balance between wheels, axles and trailer.